Certain BCS wavefunctions are quantum many-body scars

+The relevance of the coherent states such as $\ket{z_0}$ \eqref{eq:genCoherentState} for Hubbard-like models was noticed long ago \cite{CohStatesRadcliffe1971,CohStatesOutOfEtaPairingStates1998}.
+The derivation of the states $\ket{z_n}$ is of course not the main contribution of our work - rather demonstrating that these states are O$(N)$-invariant MBS.
+Nevertheless we note that to our knowledge we for the first time show here that the tower of states $\ket{z_n}$ forms an alternative (to the generalization of the $\eta$ pairing states $\ket{\phi_n}$ \eqref{eq:genTowerWf}) full basis within the O$(N)$-invariant subspace.

-Due to the O$(N)$ invariance of $|\psi_0\rangle $ \eqref{eq:gsGeneralExp} and of any other state from the scar subspace spanned by $\ket{\phi_n}$ \eqref{eq:genTowerWf} the one-point functions $\braket{\CO^\dagger_j}$ and $\braket{\CO_j}$ do not depend on the measurement point $j$ \cite{pakrouski2020GroupInvariantScars} and the two-point function $\braket{\CO^{\dagger}_i \CO_j}$ measured in such a state does not depend on the distance between the two points $i$ and $j$.
-The latter property by definition \cite{etaPairingYang89} means that these O($N$)-symmetric states have the off-diagonal long-range order of type $\CO^{\dagger}_j$.
+\emph{Correlations and the global energy minimum}---Due to the O$(N)$ invariance, the one-point function $\braket{\CO^\dagger_j}$, measured in any state from the subspace spanned by $|z_n\rangle $ \eqref{eq:gsGeneralExp} does not depend on the measurement point $j$ \cite{pakrouski2020GroupInvariantScars} and the two-point function $\braket{\CO^{\dagger}_i \CO_j}$ does not depend on the distance between the two points $i$ and $j$.
+The latter property by definition \cite{etaPairingYang89} means that any state from the scar subspace has the off-diagonal long-range order of type $\CO^{\dagger}_j$.